ThibaultG94/thiCodeDjango/README.md

-# WebWise AI 🤖
+# ThiCodeAI 🤖

-Un assistant intelligent pour le développement web, combinant génération de code, analyse d'accessibilité et traitement d'images.
-Ce projet utilise StarCoder-3b pour la génération de code et l'analyse, avec une architecture moderne Django/FastAPI.
+An intelligent assistant for web development, combining code generation, accessibility analysis and image processing.
+This project uses llama2 for code generation and analysis, with a modern Django/FastAPI architecture.

-## 🌟 Fonctionnalités
+## 🌟 Features

-- Génération de code HTML/CSS accessible et sémantique
+- Accessible and semantic HTML/CSS code generation
-- Analyse et suggestions d'amélioration de code
+- Code analysis and improvement suggestions
-- Conversion de maquettes en code (à venir)
+- Converting mock-ups into code (coming soon)
-- Explications détaillées des choix techniques
+- Detailed explanations of technical choices
-- Interface utilisateur intuitive
+- Intuitive user interface

 ## 🔧 Technologies

-- StarCoder-3b pour l'analyse et la génération de code
+- llama2 for code analysis and generation
-- Django pour l'application principale
+- Django for the main application
-- FastAPI pour les services d'IA
+- FastAPI for AI services
-- React pour l'interface utilisateur
+- React or Django Templates for the user interface
-- PostgreSQL pour la base de données
+- PostgreSQL for the database

 ## 🚀 Installation

-1. Prérequis :
+1. Requirements :

    - Python 3.9+
    - Node.js 16+